-One of the reasons many parents choose to send their children to Hethersett is the sheer breadth of opportunities available to our pupils and the community atmosphere that pervades everything we do.
+One of the reasons many parents choose to send their children here is the sheer breadth of opportunity available to our pupils and the community atmosphere that pervades everything we do.

 In the Preparatory School pupils will have the chance to enjoy a wide range of activities to support their learning in the classroom.

 - British Athletics Sportshall Competition – competing against other children from Norfolk

 - Carrow Road, Norwich City Football Club – tour of the stadium and behind the scenes at the grounds

 - Churches and places of worship – learning about architecture, different religions and religious festivals

 - Cromer – visiting the Henry Blogg Museum and exploring the seaside and environment

 - Cross-country championships – competing against other local independent and state schools

 - Kingswood Residential Centre, Overstrand – residential stay and outdoor activities including archery, rock climbing and quad biking